 Memorial services will be held at 3:30 this afternoon at the Fellowship Hall, House 1427-A, for Beverly Ann Kneese, who died in Dhahran on Friday, May 11.
 She was 30 years old last month.

 Memorial services will be held in the Dhahran Theater on Sunday at 10:30 a.m. for Khamis Bahnan, who died here on Sunday, March 25.

 Word has been received of the death of Robert L. Powell on March 12 while on temporary assignment in the Engineering Department of Aramco Services Company in Houston, Tex.
 He was 32 years old.

-Memorial services were held in Dhahran this morning for Eva-Maria Lucas, who died here unexpectedly on Monday, July 29.
+Memorial services were held this morning at the Dhahran Theater for Paul A. Novey who died on Thursday, March 1.